aisepucrio/EoCS/README.md

 # Eyes on Code Smells: Analyzing Developers' Responses During Code Snippet Analysis

 This repository contains supplementary results and the data used in the study "Eyes on Code Smells: Analyzing Developers’ Responses During Code Snippet Analysis".
 The study investigates how the presence of code smells influences developers' program comprehension using eye-tracking technology.
+The accepted paper can be accessed [here](https://github.com/aisepucrio/EoCS/blob/main/Eyes_on_Code_Smell_Analyzing_Developers%E2%80%99_Responses_During_Code_Snippet_Analysis.pdf).

 ## Overview